Stimulus checks are coming to help American families

 3) Build your emergency savings.

 The general rule of thumb for emergency savings is to have between 3 and 6 months worth of expenses you can tap should you need it.
 But some emergency savings -- even $1,000 -- is far better than none at all, and it's never too late to start.
 If you can afford it, consider stashing a portion of your stimulus check in your emergency savings.
 That way, you'll have a little peace of mind amid the ongoing uncertainty.
 In the event of an unanticipated expense or crisis, you'll be glad you've got some emergency savings so you don't have to worry about taking on more debt.
-To learn more about building your emergency savings and build a plan customized to your needs, visit our Financial Cents module here.

 4) Consider investing into your future.